-• To take a photo, tap (i).
+• To take a photo, tap .
 A list of two options will appear-Retake and Use Photo.
 If you are not happy with the photo you just took, tap Retake to take a new photo.
 Otherwise, tap Use photo.
 This will display the photo you took as your profile picture.

-• Tap All photos.
-You have the option to select an image from various sources on your mobile device.
-In this case, we will choose, Favorites.
+You also have the option to select an image from your various sources on your mobile device using the option Choose existing photo.
+Tap the button found at the top left of the screen to open various sources.
+In this case, we will choose Gallery.